joshuar/elasticsearch-log-processor/README.md

 * `45-filter-exceptions.conf`: parses multiline java stack traces.
 * `90-output-dots.conf`: outputs a `.` to the console for each log line processed.
-* `90-output-elasticsearch.conf`: output to Elasticsearch.

-Excluding `90-output-elasticsearch.conf`, there should be no need to edit these files.

 ### Kibana